John Dundas (RAF officer): Battle of Britain

 A major effort was made by the Luftwaffe on 13 August 1940.
 Christened Adlertag ("eagle day"), the Germans began a series of heavy air attacks.
 At 15:30 No. 609 Squadron was scrambled, with Dundas flying in R6690 as number four in red section.
 At 10000 ft he spotted German fighters.
 Red leader could not see the enemy and instructed Dundas to take the lead.
 Climbing into the sun at 18000 ft, Dundas saw Junkers Ju 87 Stuka dive-bombers below him.
 Attacking he shot down one of the Ju 87s from Sturzkampfgeschwader 2 ("dive bombing wing 2").
 Dundas damaged another before being hit.
 He made a "dead-stick" landing at RAF Warmwell.
 The German unit that 609 attacked was badly hit.
 One Staffel ("squadron") of II./StG 2 lost six out of nine Ju 87s.

 The following day, 14 August 609 was patrolling Boscombe Down at 15000 ft.
 Flying Spitfire R6961, Dundas damaged a Bf 110 before it escaped into cloud.
 Directed onto a formation of Do 17s soon after he damaged one bomber before taking hits from defensive fire.
 Returning to base, Dundas spotted a He 111 with its wheels down and made a brief attack that caused it to crash 5 mi south-west of his airfield.
 The machine belonged to the Stabsstaffel from Kampfgeschwader 55 ("bomber wing 55").

 Dundas did not make another claim until 15 September, a date known as Battle of Britain Day.
 In the morning, piloting R6922, he damaged a Do 17, knocking out one of its engines.
-Flying another Spitfire, X4107, he shared a Do 17 with his wingmen, Pilot Officer Mike Appleby, and the American pilot Vernon Keogh.
+Flying another Spitfire, X4107, he shared a Do 17 with his wingmen, Pilot Officer Mike Appleby, and the American pilot Vernon Keough.
 On 24 September, he damaged a Do 17 while destroying a Bf 110 in X4472.
 In the same Spitfire Dundas claimed a Bf 109 shot down on 26 September and damaged another Do 17.
 The following day he claimed a Bf 110 destroyed near Bristol.

 Spitfire R6915, Imperial War Museum (2019).
 Dundas made a probable claim against a Bf 110 on 9 October 1940 in this machine.

 Eleven days later Dundas claimed a probable victory against a Bf 110, after a battle with German aircraft six miles north of RAF Warmwell at 16:30.
 Despite firing a 12–14 second burst at the enemy fighter, he did not see it crash.
 During the battle Dundas was hit in the leg when a cannon round exploded in his cockpit, but flew again the next day.
 The Spitfire Dundas flew that day, R6915, still exists, having been preserved by the Imperial War Museum.
 By 9 October 1940, his score stood at 10 and he was awarded the Distinguished Flying Cross.